Back to main page

 Initially a patch will be "Choose", so you need to decide if the patch is "Wanted" or "Declined".
 That tells us how many people want them.
 Declining is useful for us to know as it's not a "maybe".

 You'll need to have given us a full shipping address to ship to.
 If we don't have it we'll follow up with you via email.
 If you haven't provided a new shipping address each time, we'll re-use your address on file.
+If your address changes we choose the safest approach and manually check with you to confirm the new destination.

 When we send the shipping details to our maling company, we'll set it to "Shipped" and when available provide you the tracking details.
 The invoice will then show the tracking number and you can click on it to follow the progress of the parcel.